-118. In the context of DSA, many HEPs arrange and administer non-medical helper support however HEPs may incur extra costs in providing this service.
-Such costs might include recruiting potential non-medical helpers, advertising for helpers, selecting suitable candidates, training unqualified non-medical helpers and maintaining records of their personal and financial details.
-The Welsh Ministers accept that it is legitimate for HEPs to add the relevant element of these administration costs into their charges for non-medical helper support.
-Furthermore, the Welsh Ministers accept that such charges, as an integral part of the provision of non-medical helper support, constitute a cost that a student requiring non-medical helper support is obliged to incur and can therefore be met from the student's DSA.
+122. In the context of DSA, many HEPs arrange and administer non-medical helper support however HEPs may incur extra costs in providing this service.
+Such costs might include recruiting potential non-medical helpers, advertising for helpers, selecting suitable candidates, training unqualified non-medical helpers and maintaining records of their

-119. Although it is permissible for HEPs to recover administrative costs associated with the provision of DSA funded non-medical helpers, DSA cannot be used as a contribution towards the infrastructure, general administration and pastoral costs of the HEP.
-That is, DSA must not be used to cross-subsidise the infrastructure of HEPs' disability services.

-120. HEP governing bodies are responsible for the proper stewardship and value for money of public funds.
+- 123. Although it is permissible for HEPs to recover administrative costs associated with the provision of DSA funded non-medical helpers, DSA cannot be used as a contribution towards the infrastructure, general administration and pastoral costs of the HEP.
+That is, DSA must not be used to cross-subsidise the infrastructure of HEPs' disability services. - 124.
+HEP governing bodies are responsible for the proper stewardship and value for money of public funds.
 The amount they claim for DSA administration needs to be relevant and proportionate, and to have been incurred by the HEP specifically in providing the DSA service.
 Fixed percentages without an evidence base do not provide a sound basis for the calculation and award of relevant administration costs.
-Finding the clearly calculated cost of activity is a more transparent and sustainable means of funding than arbitrary fixed percentages.

-121. Costs should be based on actual delivery and not assessed delivery.
-It is reasonable for SFW to ask for evidence that the support for which they are invoiced by HEPs was delivered.

-122. Administration charges and associated overheads should be claimed only once: the same activity should not be claimed twice.
+Finding the clearly calculated cost of activity is a more transparent and sustainable means of funding than arbitrary fixed percentages. - 125.
+Costs should be based on actual delivery and not assessed delivery.
+It is reasonable for SFW to ask for evidence that the support for which they are invoiced by HEPs was delivered. - 126.
+Administration charges and associated overheads should be claimed only once: the same activity should not be claimed twice.
 A reasonable level of actually incurred MARGINAL costs should be the MAXIMUM.
 HEPs should clearly distinguish the types of services and their costs on invoices submitted to SFW.
 SFW will need to assure themselves about the amounts claimed by individual providers.
-They might, for example, ask providers to submit details of how their administrative costs have been calculated with the first claims each year.

-123. A fundamental review of costs should be undertaken by HEPs periodically to ensure that the service continues to provide value for money (for example, that efficiency improvements are effectively managed, to avoid a "last year plus x per cent" approach, and to assess whether the level of resources used to provide the service remain appropriate in the light of changing demand and other factors) and to avoid double-counting.

-124. SFW should satisfy themselves that claims for DSA are made in accordance with guidance and should challenge costs which do not appear to them to be reasonable.
+They might, for example, ask providers to submit details of how their administrative costs have been calculated with the first claims each year. - 127.
+A fundamental review of costs should be undertaken by HEPs periodically to ensure that the service continues to provide value for money (for example, that efficiency improvements are effectively managed, to avoid a "last year plus x per cent" approach, and to assess whether the level of resources used to provide the service remain appropriate in the light of changing demand and other factors) and to avoid double-counting. - 128.
+SFW should satisfy themselves that claims for DSA are made in accordance with guidance and should challenge costs which do not appear to them to be reasonable.